enkidevs/curriculum/Android/Fundamentals/drawables/how-to-load-bitmaps-drawables.md

 ---
 ## Content

 Android allows you to use the Bitmap class for working with bitmaps.
-A bitmap is a representation of a bitmap image.
-Android supports bitmap files in three formats .png, .jpg, and .gif.
-Android allows you to convert a drawable image into a bitmap and display it in ImageView with java code.
-In order to convert a drawable image to a bitmap in android, android.graphics.Bitmap and android.graphics.BitmapFactory are used.
+The Drawable class is more general, hence you frequently want to convert your bitmaps into drawables.
+All bitmaps which are stored in the drawable folder can be directly used as a Drawable objects.

-The following is an example of code for the XML layout file, java activity file, and strings.xml file.
+You can also load Bitmaps manually and convert them into Drawables objects.
+To load a bitmap from your assets folder or another folder you must create the Bitmap yourself.
+The following example code shows this for the assets folder.

 ---
 ## Practice